 STAY INVOLVED • Attend a public meeting – There will be an open house public workshop on June 25th from 4-7pm in the Goess Student Center at the Pitt Community College (169 Bulldog Run, Winterville, NC).
 Brief presentations of the draft recommendations will be given at 4:30pm and 6:00pm.
 This is an opportunity for residents, businesses, and other stakeholders to have a say in the future growth, development, and quality of life in the area around the Southwest Bypass.

-• Online – Visit the Pitt County Land Use Planning Page www.pittcountync.gov/260/Land-Use-Planning and click on the SW Bypass Land Use Plan link.
+• Online – Bookmark and visit this page of the website (www.PittCountyNC.gov/SWBypassPlan) often for updates.
 Here you will find upcoming public meetings, a survey, relevant articles of interest, and more!